AZ Civil Rights

 When Law Enforcement Violates Constitutional Rights

 Police officers have significant authority.
-When that authority is abused — through excessive force, unlawful detention, or deliberate disregard of constitutional protections — individuals may suffer serious harm.
+When the police abuse their authority — through excessive force, unlawful detention, or deliberate disregard of constitutional protections — individuals may suffer serious harm.
 Federal civil rights law provides a mechanism for accountability.

 Police misconduct cases often involve claims under Section 1983 for violations of the Fourth or Fourteenth Amendments.
 These cases are complex, heavily defended, and frequently involve qualified immunity defenses.